romyjkk/our-solar-system/README.md

 To challenge myself even more, I decided I wanted to work with JavaScript classes, modules and also JSON data, where I stored the camera position and also the spots where the camera should look at.
 I enlisted the help of my [amazing boyfriend](https://github.com/kevvie303), who is a skilled back-end developer and helped me make my JavaScript game a lot better and also more readable.
 I'd say he's a better help than ChatGPT or Github Copilot, but maybe I'm a little biased.

+This is my first project working with Three.js and GSAP, and it's definitely not perfect.
+But this project was more about growth than perfection for me.
+Performance wise it can be a little bit laggy and it's not very pretty on small or really big screens.
+Both are things I'd like to improve sometime, either in this project or future ones.

 # Sources

 To be added...